moneymanagerex/android-money-manager-ex/docs/usermanual/index.md

 ## License

-Money Manager Ex - Android is licensed under the GNU General Public License version 2.0.
-For more information, please refer to the LICENSE file in the root of the project repository.
+Money Manager Ex - Android is licensed under the GNU General Public License version 3.0.
+For more information, please refer to the [LICENSE](../../License) file in the root of the project repository.